mistic100/Rainmeter-TopProcesses/README.md

 Plugin=Plugins\TopProcesses.dll

-; Indicates if this init entry should re-look at the process list ; If you do more than one config entry, only ONE needs to do the ReQuery ; 1 = Yes, 0 = No
+; Indicates if this init entry should re-look at the process list ; If you have more than one config entry, only ONE needs to do the ReQuery ; 1 = Yes, 0 = No
 ReQuery=1

 ; Merge values of processes with the same name
 ; e.g. values of "firefox#1" and "firefox#2" are merged with "firefox"
 Dedupe=1

+; Run in asynchronous mode, see bellow
+Async=0

 ; Pipe-delimited processess to exclude from the list (can handle wildcards, use the % or * character) ; GlobalIgnoredProcesses is MORE efficient than SpecificIgnoredProcesses as it filters globally (at the Perfmon query)